International Revenue Share Fraud (IRSF) attack on an MVNO – Case Study

-This case study carries a simple message that International Revenue Share Fraud (IRSF) is real and action should be taken now.
-IRSF accounts for about $10.7 billion in fraud losses, up by 497% from previous year (CFCA Global Fraud Loss Survey 2015).
+This case study carries a simple message that IRSF attack is real and action should be taken now.
+IRSF accounts for about $10.7 billion in fraud losses, up by 497% from previous year (CFCA Global Fraud Loss Survey).
 Whether you are small, big, MNO, an MVNO, a fixed or VoIP operator, lack of a sound Fraud Management Strategy and a Fraud Monitoring System that supports a hotlist of IPR Test Numbers, will be an easy target for fraudsters.
 And like this MVNO, the consequences could be devastating.

 The Victim

-The Mobile Virtual Network Operator (MVNO) in this case study has been in business for almost a decade and provides a number of mobile services to both consumers and businesses.
-They focus on buying airtime at the best rates they can and passing these special rates on to their customers.
-Airtime is purchased through a number of aggregators.
-They have not experienced any significant fraud in the past and have very limited resources assigned with the responsibility for Fraud Management or Revenue Risk.
+The Mobile Virtual Network Operator (MVNO) in this case study has been in business for nearly a decade, offering various mobile services to both consumers and businesses.
+Their core strategy revolves around procuring airtime at the most competitive rates possible and then passing these preferential rates on to their customers.
+Airtime procurement is managed through multiple aggregators.
+Historically, they have not encountered any significant fraud issues and have allocated minimal resources to the responsibilities of Fraud Management or Revenue Risk.

 The Fraud

-One of the lines of business for this MVNO is providing post-paid SIM cards to international partners, who then provide them to tourists who are traveling to the MVNO’s home country.
-The SIM cards will be activated once the tourist arrives in that country and then used as a local SIM.
+One of the MVNO’s lines of business involves supplying post-paid SIM cards to international partners, who, in turn, offer them to tourists visiting the MVNO’s home country.
+These SIM cards are activated upon the tourists’ arrival in the country and are used as local SIM cards.

 FRSLABS_IRSF_CASE_STUDY_FIG_1

-Some weeks after these SIM cards had been received, the MVNO became aware from information received from their Network Provider, that some of these SIM cards were being used in the European Country where Company A was located to call known IRSF destinations.
-The MVNO was unaware that these SIM cards had been activated (with roaming enabled) and the initial information indicated that some had been used to incur IRSF costs of several thousand US dollars.
-The MVNO immediately blocked all 70 SIM cards.
-It is still unclear how these SIMs were activated, but it is suspected that the provisioning system through which the 70 SIMs were activated was accessed by someone not authorised to do so (refer Figure 2).
+Several weeks after Company A received these SIM cards, the MVNO learned, through information provided by their Network Provider, that some of these SIM cards were being used in the European Country where Company A was located to make calls to known IRSF destinations.
+The MVNO had no prior knowledge that these SIM cards had been activated, with roaming enabled, and the initial reports indicated that some had incurred IRSF costs amounting to several thousand US dollars.
+In response, the MVNO promptly blocked all 70 SIM cards.
+The exact method by which these SIMs were activated remains unclear, but there is suspicion that the provisioning system used to activate the 70 SIMs was accessed by an unauthorized individual before the IRSF attack (refer to Figure 2).

 FRSLABS_IRSF_CASE_STUDY_FIG_2